embedeep/Free-TPU-OS/README.md

 ```

 ### 3.3 Connect SSH and upload bin(optional)
-As above, user can copy execution bins to rootfs, and run the EEP-program on the serial terminal.
+As mentioned above, you can copy execution bins to rootfs, and run the eepdamo on the serial terminal(How to run demo, refer to [README.md](https://github.com/embedeep/Free-TPU/tree/master/Runtime_Software)).
 Alternative, user can connect the system running on the board with SSH:
 ```
 ssh username@xxx.xxx.xxx.xxx(ipaddr)
 ```